 All the guests comment on the breakfast, location and lovely staff.
 The beautiful staircases and windows reflect the historic nature of the building, but the design is still modern and clean.

-On The Mile 1 – Into This Place
+On The Mile 1

-Address: Amagertorv 33, 1160 Copenhagen
+Address: Amagertorv 33, Copenhagen

-The building location gives direct access to Strøget and Højbro Square and is close to everywhere else you’re likely to go in Copenhagen.
-This is one of the best places to stay in Copenhagen and I highly recommend staying here.
+The building location gives direct access to Strøget and Højbro Square and is close to anywhere you’re likely to go in Copenhagen while on holiday.

 Where to Stay in Copenhagen